Simple tips to use what you already have

 Making your audio as clean as possible makes a big difference in the perceived quality of your videos.
 This means the best microphones you can buy are ones that effectively eliminate echo and background noise.

 You can also set up your environment for high-quality audio.
 To do this, try the following:

-- Hang up a couple of blankets or towels next to your face.
+- Hang up a couple of blankets or towels near your face.
 Make sure to hang them as close as possible without being in the shot or blocking light.

 - Add another blanket or towel on the floor beneath your feet.

 - Hang one more blanket or towel behind your microphone.
 This prevents your voice from bouncing around the room before reaching the microphone of your iPhone or other camera.

 Of course, starting in a room with the least amount of echo possible will set you up for the best results!

 Following these tips means you’ll not only get great audio for your course, you’ll also be able to reuse it.
 “By making sure you have great audio quality, it’ll give you the option to repurpose your content into a podcast or an audio version of your lesson if it’s in Kajabi,” Irene said.